zencart/documentation/content/dev/code/158_order_language_files.md

 ---
-title: Language Files - New and Legacy in 1.5.8+
+title: Language Files - New vs Legacy in 1.5.8+
 description: How legacy language defines are handled for Zen Cart 1.5.8 and above
 weight: 10
 layout: docs